 The Royal Commission is holding community forums in a number of locations around the country.
 At community forums, people can hear about the work of the Royal Commission and share their stories.

 Anyone can attend a community forum but for planning purposes you will need to pre-register to attend.
 All engagement events including community forums will be fully accessible, including Auslan Interpreters and live captioning on the day.
-For more information, visit our Draft Accessibility Strategy.
+For more information, visit our Accessibility and Inclusion Strategy.

 Simply for reasons of time, it will probably not be possible for everyone present to make a statement.
 However there will be an opportunity for a number of people to make a brief statement at each forum.
 When you register we will ask if this is something you would like to do.
 We will provide guidelines to all registered speakers prior to the forum.